qawolf/pr-testing-request-new-run-after-deploy-action/README.md

 # QA Wolf - Request New Run After Deploy Action

-> ⚠️ This action will be deprecated on March 31st, 2025.
+> ⚠️ This action is deprecated.
 Please use [Notify QA Wolf on Deploy](https://github.com/marketplace/actions/notify-qa-wolf-on-deploy) instead.
-For help migrating to the new action, follow our [migration guide](https://www.notion.so/qawolf/Setting-up-PR-Testing-03b1adb643b94779be7b4ab77bac755a?pvs=4#d324dd59aa454936a53b08ea3e054174).

 This is a GitHub Action for PR testing with QA Wolf.
 It is intended to be used in a workflow that runs after a deployment action.
 It will execute your QA Wolf end-to-end test run on the deployed environment.